MileHacker Logo

 Seasonal Considerations

 Hengyang, located inland, mainly experiences a monsoonal influence during summer, resulting in heavy rainfall.
-This presents a risk of localized flooding.
+This poses a risk of localized flooding.
 Extreme heat a common summer feature.
 While typhoons affect coastal China, Hengyang only experiences residual effects, like increased rain and wind, rather than direct impact.

 High Season